NATIONAL ABOLITION HALL of Fame & Museum

 A bus will be available for those who prefer to ride all the way - and back.
 The bus registrations must be made by September 15.

-The bus is also available for folks who need a short rest from walking.
+The bus is also available for those who need a short rest from walking.

 Mission